aramboyajyan/wordpress-oop-plugin-boilerplate/assets/README.md

 ******************************************************************************
-/admin-pages
+/assets
 ******************************************************************************

-Custom plugin pages to be displayed in admin area of the site.
+All assets used by the plugin.
+By default, separate CSS/JS files are included for front and back-end of the site.